Donation Options

 • Give a slide show on “Wildlife on the San Juan Islands” to a Road Scholars Group

-• Use educational artifacts such as feathers and skulls to illustrate points to a school class studying birds
+• Use educational artifacts such as feathers and skulls to illustrate species specific adaptations

 • Lead wildlife activities for kids at an outdoor education camp

-If you live in San Juan or Skagit Counties, and would like to learn more about local wildlife, human impacts on wildlife, or what we do at Wolf Hollow, please call Shona, the Education Coordinator, at 360-378-5000, or email: saitken@wolfhollowwildlife.org.
+If you live in San Juan, Island, or Skagit Counties and would like to learn more about local wildlife, human impacts on wildlife, or what we do at Wolf Hollow, please email: education@wolfhollowwildlife.org.